zinkem/zinkem.github.io/_posts/2020-05-08-json-schema-logic.md

     - a set has no duplicates
     - is not sensitive to order, does not need to be orderable

-an *array* can be a *set*, a *list*, or a *tuple*
+An *array* can be a *set*, a *list*, or a *tuple*

-a *list* is an
+A *list* is an
   - unbounded array
   - consisting of potentially many types
   - order of types does not matter any more than the elements themselves

-a *tuple* is a length bounded array, with a prescribed category at each index
+A *tuple* is a length bounded array, with a prescribed category at each index

+A *sequence* is like a tuple, with no bound

-a *dictionary* is an object with arbitrary keys, and values that belong to a particular category.
+A *dictionary* is an object with arbitrary keys, and values that belong to a particular category.

-What are the most interesting ways to construct logic around these basic Categories?
+What are the most interesting ways to construct logic around these basic Categories of data?